alextim/s-bars/ADDENUM.md

   **Develop** is OK.
   By Gatsby official advice the schema customization for **SitePage** was added.
   Now it's Ok on **build**, but warn still present during build with **GATSBY_EXPERIMENTAL_PAGE_BUILD_ON_DATA_CHANGES**.

-GATSBY_EXPERIMENTAL_PAGE_BUILD_ON_DATA_CHANGES

-- "The result of this StaticQuery could not be fetched" with `useStaticQuery` in browser after successful build.
-Development mode has no any errors.
-  Two solutions:
-  - `useStaticQuery` -> `StaticQuery`
-  - move query to `create-pages.js` or to templates as subquery I used the second.
 - `.production.env` vars are undefined in PROD, but `.development.env` is ok in DEV
 - You need CR after `<br />` in Markdown
 - double space and CR is not New Line